danriti/moleskine/pageguide-bower/README.md

 $ bower install pageguide
 ```

+Oh yeah!

-For the unfamiliar, [Bower][2] is a package manager for the web.
-It provides
+For the unfamiliar, [Bower][2] is a package manager for client-side libraries,
-an easy way to manage front-end packages (think [jQuery][6], [d3][7],
-[bootstrap][8], etc) for any project.
+assets, and frameworks.
+Bower isn't just for JavaScript libraries, but you can
+also find a large offering of other components (stylesheets, images, fonts, etc)
+neatly packaged in its repository.
+Check out the [tutorial][10] for installing
+and using Bower.

-So you now have all the following options for getting started with Pageguide:
+When getting started with Pageguide, you now have the following options:

 - Install with [Bower](http://bower.io/): `bower install pageguide`
 - Clone the repo: `git clone https://github.com/tracelytics/pageguide.git`
 - Download the latest [release][9]

-So what are you waiting for?

-Other points to talk about:

-- releases?
+Insert some witty closing statement?

 [1]: http://sindresorhus.com/bower-components/#!/search/pageguide
 [2]: http://bower.io/